 But you aren’t quite ready to part with hard cash for professional advice, tailored to your specific business.
 I know how you feel – that was me, once upon a time.

-So here’s a half-way house for you.
-Scroll down for generic advice from a qualified professional, free of charge.
+Here’s the deal: Scroll down for generic advice from a qualified professional, free of charge.
 If these guides answer your questions, great.
-All I’ll ask is you consider a donation to the amazing people at Music For All, a UK-based charity.
+All I’ll ask is you consider a donation to Music For All.

-But if you’re thinking ‘Actually, my business is too important to leave to chance’, then please go ahead and book a test drive to see how my full VIP service can really help you to reach your goals.
+But if you’re thinking ‘Actually, my business is too important to leave to an educated guess’, then you’d be crazy not to go ahead and book a test drive to see how I can really help you to reach your goals.

 What’s the most tax-efficient way to pay myself?